Physics-50/Module-2/docs/week3.md

 #### 1 Systematic Error from Ruler Calibration?
 Randomized!

+Share video of ruler placed at front/middle/back of beaker.
+If ruler is forward/backward of actual sphere drop, the pixels-to-distance calibration from the ruler is off.

 ...if we put the camera in one place for all the videos and only calibrated once, then this would be a systematic error... but it isn't because we did it differently every time!

 ...maybe talk about camera tilt here, maybe not.